harishhub/payjo/README.md

     * Clone Repo.
     * Run `npm install`
     * Run `npm start` server will start on port 3000. (note if u want to run the app as a deamon then u can npm install PM2 and start the app)
+    * A database with name payjoApp will be created in mongoDb.
     * Go to browser and access localhost:3000.

+### Restrictions
+    * Duplicate products can't be added ,the product name is being checked for uniqness.

 ### Language/Platform Used ###
       *  Node.js